 I knew absolutely nothing about fencing when I was first looking for a fencing class.
 But I read Yelp reviews and went on the Swords website; it seemed like it would be a good fit.
 It was sort of nearby – everything is sort of nearby and sort of far away in Los Angeles, depends on how you look at it – our Southern California version of the glass half empty or half full.
 More important though, the coach had a good track record.
 He had students who had fenced internationally and had students fencing in Ivy League schools.
-So, I reasoned, if Stafford decided he did actually want to compete, something that was not really even a realistic possibility for my painfully shy son, he would not have to switch to a different coach or studio.
+So, I reasoned, if Stafford decided he did actually want to compete, something that was not really even a possibility for my painfully shy son, he would not have to switch to a different coach or studio.
 It was sort of the same philosophy I used when I chose his school.
-I wanted a school that was k–12, so that we wouldn’t have that mad intense school search again in sixth or 9th grade.
+I wanted a school that was k–12, so that we wouldn’t have that mad, intense school search again in sixth or ninth grade.
 If he wanted to switch, fine, but we wouldn’t have to.
 And I found a school where students got into Ivy League schools, liberal arts schools, and top art schools.
 So, I figured they must be doing something right.
-Again, opening doors.
 Swords looked like a nice door to open.

 I have met a lot of coaches now, after seven years in the fencing world.
 Most are great.
 A few, for various reasons, would be a very poor match for my son.
 Tigran Shaginian, Swords head coach, and Sorah Shin, who was at that time with Swords Fencing Studio, were the third and fourth members of Team Stafford as I grew to think of it.
 (Stafford wasn’t actually even a member of the team yet.
-Or maybe a junior member.
-He had no vote at this this point).
+Or maybe he's a junior member.
+He had no vote at this point).
 As founding members of Team Stafford, our most important task was to create a strong support team.
 Again, at this time, it never occurred to me that Stafford would become a serious competitive fencer.
 So, my goal, with this team, was finding a place where he could grow to become more confident and assertive.

 On Stafford’s 11th birthday, all he wanted to do was take a birthday cake to fencing class.
 He didn’t even want presents.
 He wanted me to make a carrot cake (I make a great carrot cake, recipe courtesy of my husband’s mother) and it was very important that we show up in between the advanced class and the beginning class because he mostly wanted the older boys to have a piece of his birthday cake.
 One boy, who fenced internationally and then continued on later to fence at Columbia, took a piece of cake, smiled at Stafford and said, “Thanks.
 Happy birthday, Staff!”
 Staff talked all the way home about how cool it was that this boy actually knew his name.

 An important element of Swords Studio is the emphasis placed on mentoring.
 Older boys help run the younger kids’ class, sometimes give lessons to beginners, and some return to help run the camps during the summer.
 My son has flourished under the attention of these older boys.
-He has looked up to them and they have offer encouragement and guidance that can only be given from those who have already traveled that path.
+He has looked up to them and they have offered encouragement and guidance that can only be given from those who have already traveled that path.
 I remind Staff now, as he moves up to being one of the older boys in the studio, and one that the younger kids look up to, that this is an important role he now needs to play in the studio.

 Stephen Ewart, one of our top fencers, who has made both the US Cadet and Junior team, has been an important mentor.
 He is now at Notre Dame, but he always finds us at NACs and checks in with Staff, offering advice and encouragement.
 Recently at a NAC, Staff was really struggling in his Division 1 pool.
 He was getting emotional, frustrated and upset, and his fencing was suffering for it.
 Stephen pulled up a chair strip-side next to Tigran, and sat through the next three bouts, encouraging him, joking with him, offering pointers.
 He got him out of his head, and, between him and Tigran, Stafford made it out of pools.

 Stafford’s teachers are also on Team Stafford.
-Before school even starts, I email them a tournament and basic travel schedule and also his training schedule, which is many hours almost every day of the week.
-I asked if it’s possible for Stafford to get assignments earlier in the day, or even the weekend before so that he will have time to get everything done and not fall behind during the week.
+Before school even starts, I email them a tournament travel schedule and also his training schedule, which is many hours almost every day of the week.
+I ask if it’s possible for Stafford to get assignments earlier in the day, or even the weekend before, so that he will have time to get everything done and not fall behind during the week.
 Almost every teacher is happy to help.
 A couple of weeks before each tournament, I email out our actual travel days.
 We work together to make sure that Stafford knows what is expected of him while he is gone.
 I also include them in his struggles and his results.
 I often bring them back something from the international trips, chocolate from Austria for example.
-I really appreciate their efforts, and I know it takes extra work for them.
+I really appreciate their efforts, as I know it's extra work for them.
 We are fortunate that his school is so supportive.
 A lot of parents might not have thought about keeping teachers in the loop.
 Ask them to join the team.
 It can’t hurt.
 It can only help.

 Medical Team Members

-Because Stafford has had some injuries (not all fencing related!), we also have medical members on Team Stafford. (article on injuries coming soon!)
+Because Stafford has had some injuries (not all fencing related!), we also have medical members on Team Stafford.
 I cannot say enough about the orthopedic doctors and staff at Children’s Hospital in Los Angeles.
 When he broke his wrist, Dr. Nightdale, former fencer who fenced at Princeton and also took part in the fencing Olympic Trials, was the one to catch the tiny break in his wrist, the scaphoid, one that is often overlooked, and if it had not been caught, would have prevented him from being able to successfully do a coupé.
 When Stafford got a spinal stress fracture, Dr. Skaggs, head orthopedist and spine and youth sports injury specialist, his head assistant Allison Lehman, and Jeremy Wong, physical therapist at Children’s, joined the team.
 They are now on the list of those we update as to Staff’s results in tournaments.
 They are rooting for him.
 We have now added a new physical therapist and trainer who works Stafford out twice a week and is quick to address any possible injuries or muscle issues.
 Our newest member of the team.

 Whether they know it or not, a lot of fellow fencing parents are also members of Team Stafford.
 I am referring to fellow Swords parents, and also the parents I have been able to meet at other tournaments.
 The parents at our club are wonderful.
 We all encourage our children to root for each other whenever someone is fencing, and know how much our children appreciate having friends cheering them on.
 We try to have team dinners at a NAC, and our fencers enjoy getting together and just having fun.
 We go to movies together and our kids sometimes meet at the hotel pool.
 We support all of the successes of Swords fencers.
-To be sure there are occasionally issues between kids, and even sometimes between parents, but for the most part, we all see the bigger picture and celebrate the victories and help console when there are the inevitable disappointments.
+To be sure, there are occasionally issues between kids, and even sometimes between parents, but for the most part, we all see the bigger picture and celebrate the victories and help console when there are the inevitable disappointments.

 The fencing community in general is an amazingly supportive community.
 I enjoy going to the tournaments, watching the boys I have seen fence for years now, as they improve and mature.
 There are many parents I have gotten to know and we all support each other’s children and efforts.
-We marvel with each other how they have shot up over the past few months, how their voices are changing.
+We marvel at how they have shot up over the past few months, how their voices are changing.
 We compare notes on everything from helping our students handle school demands to recommendations for local restaurants.
 In my mind, they are all ancillary members of Team Stafford.

 Okay, at a certain point, Stafford gets a say in things.
 He needs that, and I need that.
-At a point, part of supporting your fencer is giving him more independence.
-And a say in some of the things that matter.
+At a point, part of supporting your fencer is giving him more independence, and a say in some of the things that matter.
 This goes back to my piece on setting goals.
 Your fencer, as he gets older, will have a stronger opinion on what he wants to do.
 Does she want to compete?
 Try to make team?
 Fence in college?
 Does he want to compete internationally?
 I think that at a certain point, you have to give your child the freedom to make those choices.
 Listen to her.
 Also, listen to yourself.
-And ask yourself periodically – Are you doing this for your fencer?
+Ask yourself periodically – Are you doing this for your fencer?
 Or for yourself?